rebsonoliveira/sql-server/samples/features/security/azure-active-directory-auth/password/README.md

 Please note that
 builder["Authentication"] method is set to SqlAuthenticationMethod.ActiveDirectoryPassword.

-![screenshot of visual studio showing builder fields to change] (/img/vs-authentication-method-pasword.png)
+![screenshot of visual studio showing builder fields to change] (/samples/features/security/azure-active-directory-auth/img/vs-authentication-method-integrated.png)

 When running this program an execution window a prompt for the Azure AD password request for user bob@cqclinic.onmicrosoft.com will appear.
-Once the password is entered the message should indicate a successful connection to the database followed by ìPlease press any key to stopî:
+Once the password is entered the message should indicate a successful connection to the database followed by ‚ÄúPlease press any key to stop‚Äù:

-![screenshot of application after successful authentication- "press any key to stop"] (/img/pwd-press-any-key-to-stop.png)
+![screenshot of application after successful authentication- "press any key to stop"] (/samples/features/security/azure-active-directory-auth/img/pwd-press-any-key-to-stop.png)